 Tomorrowland is one of the Disneyland theme parks.
 Although there are other Tomorrowlands at Disney World and Paris and the various Tokyo Disneylands, the one everybody thinks about is located at the original Disneyland in California, which opened in 1955.
 Walt Disney had a strong interest in futurism, producing the Man in Space tv specials during the 1950s among others.
 In its original form, Tomorrowland was essentially a corporate showcase for various technological innovations but was later expanded into more of an amusement park.
 The rides at the park have changed over the years and have included simulated spaceflights to the Moon and Mars, submarine journeys, shrinking to subatomic size, a monorail system, as well as the screening of the Francis Ford Coppola-Michael Jackson 3D sf film Captain Eo (1986) and various rocket and space journey themed rides and rollercoasters.
-Disney has a habit of making films out of its theme parks – as witness previous efforts such as The Country Bears (2002), The Haunted Mansion (2003) and the massive success of Pirates of the Caribbean: The Curse of the Black Pearl (2003) and sequels, and here Tomorrowland gets its turn.
+Disney has a habit of making films out of its theme parks – as witness previous efforts such as The Country Bears (2002), The Haunted Mansion (2003), the massive success of Pirates of the Caribbean: The Curse of the Black Pearl (2003) and sequels, and the subsequent Jungle Cruise (2021).
+Here Tomorrowland gets its turn.

 The film version of Tomorrowland comes from Brad Bird.
 Bird started out as an animator and gained attention with the hilarious Family Dog, which was the best episode of the Steven Spielberg-produced anthology series Amazing Stories (1985-7).
 After co-writing the script for the live-action Batteries Not Included (1987), Bird did work on animated series like The Simpsons (1989– ), The Critic (1994-5) and King of the Hill (1997-2010) and then a few years later made his directorial debut with the fine The Iron Giant (1999).
 Though it received critical plaudits, The Iron Giant was not a box-office success, nevertheless it subsequently had Bird employed at Pixar where he delivered The Incredibles (2004) and Ratatouille (2007) to enormous success.
 This was enough to net Bird the opportunity to make his debut as a live-action director with Mission: Impossible – Ghost Protocol (2011), which quickly became the best of Tom Cruise’s Mission: Impossible films.